davidizzle/GSoC-Dagger.jl-Blog/README.md

 The JuliaCon 2024 was hosted in Eindhoven, NL during the week of July 9th–13th.
 I managed to fly in for the last two days (Friday, July 12th and Saturday, July 13th) just in time to see Julian's brief presentation on Dagger (which followed the [Workshop](https://www.youtube.com/watch?v=ENq05cxw1eY) presented at TU/e on Tuesday).

-Many attendees, especially researchers in HPC, expressed their interest in additional features
+Many attendees, especially researchers in HPC, expressed their interest in additional features needed for Dagger's high parallelism, such as remote task graceful cancellation or GPU support.

+During Saturday's morning workshop, Julian, Dr. P. Szufel and I resumed some of our discussions on Dagger.

 ![image](juliacon.jpg "JuliaCon Eindhoven 2024")
 *JuliaCon Eindhoven 2024*